FBI: No evidence Clinton server hacked despite Trump tweet

-WASHINGTON (AP) — The FBI says it has no evidence Hillary Clinton’s private email server was compromised even though President Donald Trump tweeted a news report that alleged the Chinese had hacked it.
+WASHINGTON (AP) — The FBI said Wednesday that it has no evidence Hillary Clinton’s private email server was compromised even though President Donald Trump tweeted a news report that alleged the Chinese had hacked it.

-Trump tweeted Tuesday evening about a report by the conservative Daily Caller that said China had hacked the server.
+Trump tweeted Tuesday evening about a report in the conservative Daily Caller that said a Chinese-owned company operating in the Washington area had hacked the server Clinton had used as secretary of state and obtained nearly all of her emails.

-He called it a “very big story” and asked, “What are the odds that the FBI and DOJ are right on top of this?”
+Trump’s tweet stated in part: “What are the odds that the FBI and DOJ are right on top of this?
+Actually, a very big story.
+Much classified information!”

-FBI and Justice Department officials have said publicly that there was no evidence Clinton’s server was hacked by a foreign power, and a June inspector general report made that same point.
+FBI and Justice Department officials have said publicly that there was no evidence Clinton’s server was hacked by a foreign power.
+Former FBI Director James Comey said at a July 2016 news conference that the FBI did not find direct evidence that the sever had been successfully hacked though he also acknowledged that, “given the nature of the system and of the actors potentially involved,” it would have been unlikely for the bureau to find such direct evidence.

 Most Read Nation & World Stories